-As the Coordinator for Rural Continued Medical Education for IH, Nicole will be looking after the implementation of the new RCME program for the Interior Health Communities.
-She will work with communities to develop a model that identifies community RCME needs and assist in creating a plan addressing those needs.
+As the RCME Liaison for Interior Health, Nicole will be looking after the implementation of the new program for the Interior Communities.
+She will work with communities to develop a model that identifies community RCME needs and assist in creating a plan to address those needs.

 You can reach Nicole at firstname.lastname@example.org

-Antoinette is the New Coordinator for Rural Continuing Medical Education for Island Health.
+Antoinette is the RCME Liaison for Island Health.
 She grew up in the West Kootenay Region of Trail and eventually made her way to Victoria to study at the University of Victoria.
 Following graduation she took on a coordinator position in the family practice residency program where she developed her keen interest in medical education.
 During her time with the program she enjoyed the collaborative aspect of coordinating a variety of educational training activities to support medical learners.
 In a subsequent role as coordinator, Medical Staff Engagement and Development she supported the professional development of medical staff by coordinating CME activities, advising on accreditation best practices, accrediting leadership development events and departmental conferences, and facilitating financial processes to support the delivery of CME.

-As the coordinator for RCME on Vancouver Island, Antoinette will be responsible for the implementation of the new RCME program for Island Health’s rural communities.
+As the RCME Liaison for Vancouver Island, Antoinette will be responsible for the implementation of the new RCME program for Island Health’s rural communities.
 She will work with rural community physician leads and other stakeholders to develop various tools and strategies to deliver education that will meet the needs of both practitioners and patients.
 You can reach Antoinette at Antoinette.Picone@viha.ca.

-Danielle is the New Coordinator for Rural Continuing Medical Education for Northern Health.
+Danielle is the RCME Liaison for Northern Health.
 She grew up in Terrace in the Pacific Northwest.
 She holds a Bachelor of Arts degree with a major in International Studies from the University of Northern British Columbia, and a Masters’ in Professional Communication with a focus in Intercultural and International Communication from Royal Roads University.
 She developed her passion for supporting people along their academic journey and enjoyed creating tools and supports for individuals to meet their personal and professional goals through education.

 Danielle has been with Northern Health since 2017.
 She comes to the role with a passion for education and has 11 years’ of experience working in Post-Secondary education focusing on educational advising and development prior to joining Northern Health.